migramirez2/Harmony-ONE/progress/yuriy-menkov.md

 ---

+2024-05-21 Tue: [Completed](https://github.com/harmony-one/gmx-contracts/pull/1) draft version for gmx deploy script to harmony.
+Contracts deploy working correct, continue testing base cases with base [gmx tests](https://github.com/harmony-one/gmx-contracts/tree/master/test).
+Also inspecting gmx [frontend](https://github.com/gmx-io/gmx-interface) part to integrate it with harmony contracts.

 2024-05-20 Mon: Updated script for a more correct selection of Uniswap liquidity pools owners.
-Now, to get all Uniswap operations, we load all Mint events from [Uniswap subgraph](https://api.thegraph.com/subgraphs/name/nick8319/uniswap-v3-harmony/graphql) api and then filter events by tokens, so that the Uniswap liquidity pool creation operation contain one or more bridge token; Continue work on gmx v1 scripts deploy.
+Now, to get all Uniswap operations, we load all Mint events from [Uniswap subgraph](https://api.thegraph.com/subgraphs/name/nick8319/uniswap-v3-harmony/graphql) api and then filter events by tokens, so that the Uniswap liquidity pool creation operation contain one or more bridge token; Continue work on gmx v1 deploy script: fixed a bug with the gasPrice and gasLimit used, adjusted the binding to the native WONE token.

 ---